radiovisual/keeli/src/rules/no-invalid-configuration/README.md

 **Default Severity**: `error`
 **Rule Type**: `configuration`

-The settings you supply in the configuraton file must be valid and complete.
+The settings you supply in the configuration file must be valid and complete.

 This rule makes the following checks that your configuration is ready to go.